arteme/pod-ui/content/pages/devices.md

 ### POD HD family

-**POD HD** family consists of many devices (**POD HD Desktop**, **POD HD Pro**, **POD Pro X**, **POD HD 300/400/500/500X**) and does have MIDI ports.
-These devices come with a separate edit software, POD HD Edit.
+**POD HD** family consists of many devices (**POD HD Desktop**, **POD HD Pro**, **POD Pro X**, **POD HD 300/400/500/500X**) some of which have MIDI ports.
+These devices come with own edit software, POD HD Edit.
-Whether the POD HD devices communication is anyhow similar to that of POD/PODxt ans whether these devices can be supported is unknown.
+Whether the POD HD devices communication is anyhow similar to that of POD/PODxt and whether these devices can be supported is unknown.

 ### HD147